sejori/nestjs-graphql-sample/README.md

 ## Setup

-1. create a `.env` file from `.env.example`
-2. setup a postgres db on [https://railway.app](https://railway.app) (or your platform of choice)
+1. setup a postgres db on [https://railway.app](https://railway.app) (or your platform of choice)
-3. add the db url to `.env`
+2. add the db url to `.env.local`
-4. run the following command BEFORE starting the application:
+3. run the following command BEFORE starting the application:

 `$ npx prisma migrate dev --name pynea-challenge`